"I can't even hazard to guess as to what they were trying to say with that title..."

 Bubblegum Crisis: As the creators explain, a bubblegum crisis is a bad situation that just keeps expanding until it pops and leaves a mess all over the place.
 They may have been thinking of 'Sticky Situation'.

 Sailor Moon: The Sailor Soldier's Magical Girl costumes deliberately resemble the common Japanese school girl uniforms, popularly known as "sailor fuku" that are patterned after traditional sailor's uniforms.
 The resemblance is mostly in the shirt collar and scarf.
-The show even referenced this in one episode when Usagi used her Disguise Pen to become an actual sailor.
+The show even referenced this in one episode of The Ninetiesanime when Usagi used her Disguise Pen to become an actual sailor.
 Actually, the officially translated full title is "Pretty Soldier Sailor Moon," just to throw in a few more nouns there.

-Later arcs tack on "R", "S", "Super S", and "Sailor Stars" to the series title.
+Later anime arcs tack on "R", "S", "Super S", and "Sailor Stars" to the series title.
 R is said to stand for Rebirth and Romance, S refers to Super, according to eyecatches, as in Super Sailor Moon.
 Super S refers to...
 Multiple Super Sailor Soldiers (i.e., the Sailor Team) while Sailor Stars?
 Probably all the Sailor Star Lights (alien Sailor Soldiers).

 This trope also applies to too many attack names to count.
 There is nothing particularly illusionary about Shine Aqua Illusion, nor do Star Serious Laser and Star Gentle Uterus actually involve lasers and uteri.
 (Ew.)